ljw1004/csharpspec/csharp/classes.md

 In either case, the constraint can involve any of the type parameters of the associated type or method declaration as part of a constructed type, and can involve the type being declared.

-Any class or interface type specified as a type parameter constraint must be at least as accessible (§3.5.4) as the generic type or method being declared.
+Any class or interface type specified as a type parameter constraint must be at least as accessible ([Accessibility constraints](basic-concepts.md#accessibility-constraints)) as the generic type or method being declared.

 A type specified as a *type_parameter* constraint must satisfy the following rules: